Whatever-S/tech-magic-hw9/README.md

 # tech-magic-hw9
-Created a simple server for books and their reviews server using Express.js.
+Created a simple server for books and their reviews using Express.js.

 There you can:
 1. Create book